Metals and Mining Industry Leaders

 MEC educates teachers and students about mineral and energy resources, the important role they play and how the industry sustains environmentally and socially responsible production.

 The Mining and Metallurgical Society of America (MMSA) is a professional organization dedicated to increasing public awareness and understanding about mining and why mined materials are essential to modern society and human well-being.
-Both Anthony Staley, vice president and general manager, Metals Division, and Joh Uhrie, vice president – exploration, research and technical development, are actively involved with MMSA.
+John Uhrie, vice president – metals, exploration and technical development is actively involved with MMSA.

 The Missouri Energy Initiative is a nonpartisan, nonprofit association of public and private-sector entities working together to increase energy economic development, innovation, and education throughout the state.
 MEI serves as an independent public policy group on emerging energy issues, encourages creative collaborations and promotes affordable, reliable and sustainable energy efforts.
 Chris Neaville, asset development director, serves on the MEI board.

-Several Doe Run leaders and employees, including president and CEO Jerry Pyatt, support Missouri S&T on departmental advisory boards, strategic committees and in the Mines and Metallurgical Academy.
+Several Doe Run leaders and employees support Missouri S&T on departmental advisory boards, strategic committees and in the Mines and Metallurgical Academy.

 NMA is the only national trade organization that represents the interests of the mining industry to the White House, the U.S. Congress, federal agencies, the judiciary and the media.
 NMA has repeatedly recognized Doe Run for outstanding achievements in mine safety, awarding the company the prestigious Sentinels of Safety award 28 times since 1971.

 SME is a professional society including engineers, geologists, metallurgists, educators, students and researchers.
-Doe Run’s vice president – exploration, research and technical development, John Uhrie, serves on the SME board of directors and is the 2021 national program chair.
+Doe Run’s John Uhrie, vice president – metals, exploration and technical development serves on the SME board of directors.